TalEliyahu/Awesome-AI-Security/README.md

 ### Risk Assessments
 *Risk assessment templates and scoring parameter to surface AI vulnerabilities, prioritize threats, and guide remediation.*

-- **[Trusted Arc AI Risk Assessment](https://trustarc.com/resource/ai-risk-assessment/)** — Use this AI Risk Assessment Template by Trusted Arc to identify, evaluate, and mitigate AI risks, use it to ensure compliance, security, and responsible AI deployment today.
+- **[Trusted Arc AI Risk Assessment](https://trustarc.com/resource/ai-risk-assessment/)** — This template is a form of self-assessment intended to provide an initial approach to the evaluation of a trustworthy AI.
+It serves as a comprehensive guide for organizations and researchers to proactively address ethical, safety, security, and societal concerns related to AI technologies.
 - **[NSW Government’s AI Assurance Framework Risk Assessment (DOCX)](https://cmsassets.ombo.nsw.gov.au/assets/Resources/Policies/Appendix-A-Generative-AI-Risk-Assessment-Tool-Template-1.docx)** — This Risk Assessment tool is based off the New South Wales Government’s AI Assurance Framework Risk Assessment which is used for all future use-cases that involve generative AI.

 ### Impact Assessments